github/docs/content/code-security/security-advisories/repository-security-advisories/about-repository-security-advisories.md

   - Security advisories
   - Vulnerabilities
   - CVEs
-shortTitle: Repository security advisories
 ---

 {% data reusables.repositories.security-advisory-admin-permissions %}

 {% data reusables.security-advisory.security-researcher-cannot-create-advisory %}

-## About {% data variables.product.prodname_security_advisories %}
+## About repository security advisories

 {% data reusables.security-advisory.disclosing-vulnerabilities %} For more information, see "[About coordinated disclosure of security vulnerabilities](/code-security/repository-security-advisories/about-coordinated-disclosure-of-security-vulnerabilities)."

 {% data reusables.security-advisory.security-advisory-overview %}

-With {% data variables.product.prodname_security_advisories %}, you can:
+With repository security advisories, you can:

 1. Create a draft security advisory, and use the draft to privately discuss the impact of the vulnerability on your project.
 For more information, see "[Creating a repository security advisory](/code-security/repository-security-advisories/creating-a-repository-security-advisory)."
 2. Privately collaborate to fix the vulnerability in a temporary private fork.